dropoff-co/com.dropoff.service.brawndo.client.go/README.md

 * **CreateDate** -  the unix timestamp of creation.
 * **UpdateDate** -  the unix timestamp of the last update.
 * **Remarks** -  additional instructions for the address.

 ---

+The struct for GetOrderProperty looks like this:

+	type GetOrderProperty struct {
+		Id					int64
+		Label				string
+		Description		string
+		PriceAdjustment	float64
+	}

+---
+- **Id** - the id of the property
+- **Label** - a simple description of the property.
+- **Description** - more details about the property.
+- **PriceAdjustment** - a number that describes any additional charges that the property will incur.